 8th of July 2016

-The Spanish Tax Office quietly, albeit boldly, introduced a tax scheme inspired by the popular UKs non-domiciled tax regime which has proven most successful at attracting foreign investments (particularly in the Greater London area).
+The Spanish Tax Office quietly, albeit boldly, introduced in 2015 a tax scheme inspired by the popular UKs non-domiciled tax regime which has proven most successful at attracting foreign investments (particularly in the Greater London area).
 It is a lukewarm attempt to attract high-achievers and create wealth fostering job creation.
+It is popularly known as Beckham's Law.

 Surprisingly, this pilot initiative has flown under the radar as I do not recall having read a single article published on the matter.
 I believe it merits exposure and should be made known to our large expat community as the savings on taxes are quite significant for the privileged few who are lucky enough to qualify.